 Share photographs of your creations in our Facebook community as you go, to help inspire others.

 Avoid privacy issues by posting or displaying photographs of hands and neurons only.

 This short video featuring Professor Ian Hickie is of the Neural Knitworks workshop held on 19 June 2014 at Sydney University’s Charles Perkins Centre:

 Textile artist Pat Pillai’s idea to knit and weave brain cells was the winning pitch at the 2013 Ultimo Science Festival Art & Science Soiree in Sydney.

 With encouragement from the Soiree’s organiser Sophie Weeks and fellow artist Rita Pearce, the idea for the Neural Knitworks exhibition at Hazelhurst Regional Gallery soon took hold.

 Inspiring Australia’s NSW Manager Jackie Randles worked with the artists to extend the concept beyond the gallery as a National Science Week community art project.
 Input also came from Jenny Whiting, Heather Main, Deirdre Molloy, Sarah McKay, Rod Dowling, Kuldip Sidhu and Carrie Kibbler.
 We’ve blogged about the development of the project too.

-Huge thanks to the many scientific researchers who provided access to inspirational images used as the basis of patterns, and to all those who have offered support and assistance along the way to bring this big woolly project to life.
+Huge thanks to the many scientific researchers who provided access to inspirational images used as the basis of patterns, and to all those who have donated neurons and offered support and assistance along the way to bring this big woolly project to life.

-Founding partners include Hazelhurst Regional Gallery and Arts Centre, Inspiring Australia (NSW), ANSTO, Your Brain Heath, Brain & Mind Research Institute, the Centre for Healthy Brain Ageing, and Alzheimer’s Australia Dementia Research Foundation.
+Founding partners include Hazelhurst Regional Gallery, Inspiring Australia (NSW), ANSTO, Your Brain Heath, Brain & Mind Research Institute, the Centre for Healthy Brain Ageing, and Alzheimer’s Australia Dementia Research Foundation.
 New partner Caringbah Lions Club joins us for 2015.